Hypnotized (Anyma and Ellie Goulding song): Background and composition

-Promotion
+Christian Eede of DJ Mag stated that the track is a "melodic techno cut", describing the lyrical content as a showcase of fighting with our "internal feelings for someone", only for those feelings "to grow stronger" as we attempt to hide them.
+"Hypnotized" was written by Goulding, Jack Rochon, Scott Harris, Anyma, and Cassian Stewart-Kasimba, with the last two producing the track.

+Release and promotion

-The pair performed the song live on stage for the first time during Anyma's second night at his Sphere residency, just hours before Goulding's 38th birthday.
+The pair performed "Hypnotized" live on stage for the first time during Anyma's second night at his Sphere residency.
 The visuals used at Anyma's show were released alongside the song on January 10, on Anyma's YouTube channel.
 DJ and producer, John Summit started teasing a remix for the song the day after its release, with Goulding reposting Summit teasers on her social media accounts.
 The official remix was released on February 28.
 The live performance at the Sphere was officially released on January 24, on Goulding's YouTube channel.

 Commercial performance

 In Europe, "Hypnotized" entered inside the top ten on airplay in four countries: Estonia, Czech Republic, Lithuania, and Latvia, peaking at number four, eight, nine and ten, respectively.
-In the United States, the song debuted at twenty-nine on the Dance/Mix Show Airplay for the week dated February 1, 2025, it eventually reached the top spot on the week dated March 8, 2025, becoming Anyma's first and Goulding's eight number-one hit.
-This made Goulding the second female artist with most chart-toppers on the chart, just behind Rihanna with twelve, and the fifth among all artists.
-It also reached the top ten on the Hot Dance/Electronic Songs, and the Dance Digital Song Sales charts at five and nine, respectively.
+In the United States, the song debuted at twenty-nine on the Dance/Mix Show Airplay for the week dated February 1, 2025, eventually reaching the top spot on the week dated March 8, 2025; it became Anyma's first and Goulding's eight number-one hit.
+Furthermore, it made Goulding the second female artist with most chart-toppers on the chart, behind Rihanna with twelve, and the fifth among all artists.
+The song also reached the top ten on the Hot Dance/Electronic Songs, and the Dance Digital Song Sales charts at five and nine, respectively.